NikoKaramitos/SenseRator_CV_Backend/README.md

 - **Object Detection and Tracking:**
   Detects and tracks multiple objects using a YOLOv8 model with ByteTrack for object tracking.
 - **Real-time Inference:**
-   Processes video streams in real-time using the jetson_utils library for efficient handling of Jetson devices.
+   Processes video streams in real-time using the `jetson_utils` library for efficient handling of Jetson devices.
+- **Score Calculation:**
+   Computes safety-related indices based on the detected objects, providing insights into pedestrian safety.
+- **Video Recording:**
+   Records the video stream with object annotations and saves it to the `videos/` directory in `.mp4` format without overwriting previous recordings.devices.
 - **Score Calculation:**
    Computes safety-related indices based on the detected objects, providing insights into pedestrian safety.
 - **Video Recording:**